hdShang/arxiv-daily/docs/cs-CL/2025-08-14/papers/250815802v1-mac-a-live-benchmark-for-multimodal-large-language-models-in-scienti.md

 ---
 layout: default
-title: MAC: A Live Benchmark for Multimodal Large Language Models in Scientific Understanding
+title: "MAC: A Live Benchmark for Multimodal Large Language Models in Scientific Understanding"
 ---

 # MAC: A Live Benchmark for Multimodal Large Language Models in Scientific Understanding